JamieSomers/JamieSomers/README.md

 ![alt text](http://jamiesomers.com/imgs/github.png)

-- 👋 Hi, I’m Jamie Somers a third year applied physics student at Dublin City University (DCU).
+- 👋 Hi, I’m Jamie Somers a final year applied physics student at Dublin City University (DCU).
 This github serves mostly as a place to store all of the python & C++ programmes I have developed during my undergrad.

 - 👀 I’m interested in Photonics & Optics however my repositories will cover a broad range of physics phenomenon which reflects the broad range of topics I have studied during my time at university.